Digits-Partners/Articles/README.md

          One extension of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.

-      2. The Skip-grams algorithm maps a context to a target word, where the target is within a window of n-words nearby the context.
+      2. The Skip-grams algorithm is also another extension of the algorithm descirbed above.
+Indeed it maps a context to a target word, where the target is within a window of n-words nearby the context.
+That is given a context of words, we may skip few (previous/next) words to reach out the target.
 [Mikolov et. al., 2013.
 Efficient estimation of word epresentation in vector space]

    2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization